8th May 2015

 As we mentioned above, in some cases people need to have a bone graft before they can have dental implants, in which case the graft needs time to take effect.

-Once a dental implant is fitted, it typically takes between four and six months before the surrounding jaw bone to bond with the implant and make it secure.
+Once a tooth implant is fitted, it typically takes between four and six months before the surrounding jaw bone bond with the implant and makes it secure.
 Once we are confident that the implants are strong enough, your final restorations can be fitted.

 Dental implants should only ever be carried out by an experienced and suitably trained dentist.

 When compared to other dental restorations such as dental crowns, bridges or dentures, only dental implants come close to natural teeth.
-Because a dental implant is anchored in your jaw, it gives exceptional strength, restoring the bite and function of your teeth.
-Dental implants can also protect you from bone loss, protecting the structure of your face, and they look so natural no-one will be able to spot the restoration.
+Because the implant is anchored in your jaw, it gives exceptional strength, restoring the bite and function of your teeth.
+Dental implants can also protect you from bone loss, protecting the structure of your face, and they look so natural no one will be able to spot the restoration.

 You will need to look after your dental implants in the same way as you look after your natural teeth.
 You should continue to attend regular dental check-ups, visits with the hygienist, and brush and floss at least twice a day.
-With the right care, your dental implants could last the rest of your life.
+With the right care, your new false teeth could last the rest of your life.